 1. Never use car stickers that say where you work

-It is not advisable to put on stickers of the place you work on your private vehicles, especially if you work at a prestigious organization, you will notice banks in Nigeria have already taken this measure as you most likely not find bank logos on their official vehicles, this is a deliberate attempt not to attract armed robbers and kidnappers.
+It is not advisable to use stickers of the place you work on your private vehicles, especially if you work at a prestigious organization.
+You will notice banks in Nigeria have already taken this measure as you most likely not find bank logos on their official vehicles, this is a deliberate attempt not to attract armed robbers and kidnappers.

 If you must tell anyone where you work it should through your complimentary cards.

 2. Never share pictures of your kids in their school uniforms or badges on Social Media.